 Quick Side-trip getaways

 There are a couple of quick getaways that you must do if you’re in Vientiane.
-My personal favourites were the Buddha Park just outside of the city and the amazing Kong Lor Cave, which is a bit more far away.
+My personal favorites were the Buddha Park just outside of the city and the amazing Kong Lor Cave, which is a bit more far away.
 The latter one will take a couple of days, but it’s completely worth it.

 The Buddha Park is a park located 25 km on the outskirts of the city.
 The park is a home to more than 200 Hindu and Buddhist fascinating statues sprinkled across the place.